sst/sst/www/docs/queues.md

 ---
-title: Async Tasks
+title: Queues
-description: "Run asynchronous tasks in your SST app."
+description: "Queue up work to be processed"
 ---

 import HeadlineText from "@site/src/components/HeadlineText";

 <HeadlineText>

-Run asynchronous tasks in your SST app.
+Queue up work in your SST app.

 </HeadlineText>